jasleen97/Workshop_nii/README.md

 # 1.Why does this code not work?

-1 instead of i the word variable.
+1 instead of i in the word variable.

 The below code work instead:
 my_fav_variable <- c('IL6','LINC','OAS1')